Last updated Dec 6, 2022

 Cloud app licensing

-Any app intended for sale on the Atlassian Marketplace must have licensing features implemented.
-The licensing features control the use of the app in the Atlassian product.
+Any app you intend to sell on the Atlassian Marketplace must have licensing features implemented.
+These features control the use of the app in the Atlassian product.

-In the Atlassian product, the Universal Plugin Manager (UPM) serves as the enforcement point that checks the validity of app licenses.
+In the Atlassian product, the Universal Plugin Manager (UPM) checks the validity of app licenses.
 The Atlassian product reports the licensing status of the instance to the app in each request.
 The UPM provides an API that apps use to access the Atlassian licensing system for its license checks.

 Atlassian offers discounted and no-charge app licenses to certain types of organizations such as academic institutions or charitable organizations.

 Atlassian supports organizations that seek to do good in the world.
-Charitable organizations can apply for no-cost Community licenses.
-Once a customer has a Community license for any Atlassian product, they can request additional licenses from Atlassian sales representatives, including Community licenses for apps they obtain through the Marketplace.
+Charitable organizations can apply for no-cost Community licenses, and once they have this license for any Atlassian product, they can request additional licenses from Atlassian sales representatives, including Community licenses for apps they obtain through the Marketplace.

 Development considerations

-The result of a license check by the Atlassian application is cached for 5 minutes.
+The result of a license check by the Atlassian app is cached for 5 minutes.

 To implement licensing in an app, set the enableLicensing flag in the app descriptor file (atlassian-connect.json) to true.
 Any app intended for sale should have this flag enabled.